Paul C. Perrine, Dean of Students, Ext. 3800

 The procedures governing the hearing of appeals include the following:

 If you believe you have been or are being sexually harassed, are a victim of another form of sexual misconduct (this includes Nonconsensual Sexual Intercourse and Nonconsensual Sexual Contact), being stalked or are a victim of gender-bias by a college employee (staff, faculty, or supervisors), you may choose to address the situation by informal consultation or by filing a formal complaint under the college’s Sexual Harassment Policy listed in the general policies section of this chapter.
-Complaints regarding a contract employee (that are not Warren Wilson College employees or students) should be directed to the office responsible for the contract with the outside organization providing the contract worker – however, any contract employee is subject to campus policies and as such any faculty, staff or student can bring their concerns to the attention of the Dean of Students, The RISE Project, Human Resources, or the Title IX office.
+Complaints regarding a contract employee (that are not Warren Wilson College employees or students) should be directed to the office responsible for the contract with the outside organization providing the contract worker – however, any contract employee is subject to campus policies and as such any faculty, staff or student can bring their concerns to the attention of the Dean of Students, The Center for Gender and Relationships, Human Resources, or the Title IX office.
 These complaints will be addressed by the college as well.
 The confidentiality of a report will be preserved to the greatest extent possible, and you should not hesitate to contact the Dean of Students or Title IX Office for clarification and guidance regarding this policy and other related college policies.
 The same options for support listed at the start of this chapter are available to students in this situation.

 Although sexual harassment involves sexual conduct that is unwelcome, students should know that even consensual sexual relations may lead to reports that the policy has been violated.
 A report could be filed in situations in which one person in the relationship has power or authority over the other, one person suffers retaliation for seeking to end the relationship, or actual or potential abuse exists in the relationship.
 A report might also be filed by third parties not involved in the relationship who believe it is affecting their own employment, education, or living environment.
 Retaliation or threats of retaliation are considered in violation of this policy.